anontechnology/documentation/docs/libraries.md

 ### Retrieving all Attributes of an Entity or User

-Retrieves all attributes for the specified entity or user.
+Retrieves all [Attributes](/glossary/attribute) for the specified entity or user.
 Returns a list of Attribute objects.

   ``` java
   // Retrieving all attributes for a user